hibase/connectors-docs/docs/google-analytics/reporting-api-v4/endpoints/batch-reports.md

 ### Response normalization

-hibase takes care of normalizing the data coming back from the GA API, in order to represent it in a two-dimensional, tabular format.
+hibase takes care of normalizing the data coming back from the Google Analytics Reporting API, in order to represent it in a two-dimensional, tabular format.

-The response from the API for the query above will look something like this:
+Provided this response originating from the API call...

 ```json
   {